Direct solution of linearized phonon Boltzmann equation¶

 This last command is repeated at different temperatures to obtain the properties at multiple temperatures.

-Cutoff parameter of pseudo inversion¶
+Cutoff parameter of pseudo inversion#

-To achieve a pseudo inversion, a cutoff parameter is used to find null
+To achieve a pseudo inversion, a cutoff parameter is used to find null space,

-, and this hopefully works in many cases.
-But if a
+and this hopefully works in many cases.
+But if a collision matrix is numerically

-carefully choose the value by --pinv-cutoff
+not very accurate, we may have to carefully choose the value by --pinv-cutoff

-plot the absolute values of eigenvalues in log scale to see if there
+option.
+It is safer to plot the absolute values of eigenvalues in log scale to

+eigenvalues.
 After running the direct solution of LBTE, coleigs-mxxx.hdf5

 is